In the Hands of Him Who Really Cares.

 Over the last months of the pandemic there have been pictures that have made you wonder what next.
 I thought it was bad enough to see the elderly in homes visited by the family member only to have communication by placing a hand at the window.
 Then my heart broke seeing two ladies, mother and daughter, holding hands in a Leicester hospital knowing that mother was dying.
 Hands have been given from day one to act as a way of communicating between God and man, sometimes for good and sometimes for the opposite.
 We are currently experiencing great pain in the world at this time, but there is also great patience in the hands of those we often take for granted.
 We thank God for the latter and the work that is being carried out with vaccinations not just in this country but around the world.

-“Here I am Lord” could be something we hold dear for 2021 and years to come.
+“Here I am Lord” could be something we hold dear now and for years to come.

 May the Love of God and the fellowship of the Holy Spirit be with you all now and for evermore.
 Amen